What services does Willpowered Woman offer to women experiencing intimate partner abuse?

 Look at your past, it will inform your future.
-Was there domestic abuse in your home?
+Was there intimate partner abuse in your home?
 Were you abused by a parent or a sibling?
 If abuse was in any way normalized in your family of origin, explore that and deal with it so it doesn’t affect your future.
 Abuse does not need to be apart of your future if you are conscious about the subconscious patterns that are driving you.

 When you see warning signs and you stay: you are playing a part by choosing to stay.
 Know that you deserve better, write a pros and cons list and if the cons outweigh the pros, figure out a way to leave.
 When you love someone, the only way to get out is via your intellect.

 What should women know before starting to date?

 How can I maintain clarity in a relationship?